 Investment in Learning can take many forms and St Helen’s is continually seeking to drive forward its capabilities and capacity in a number of exciting and dynamic ways.

 The most visible investments are normally those of a capital nature and St Helen’s is fortunate to be able to invest its resources wisely into a measured, yet innovative estates masterplan.
 Over the past 5 years, the School has invested nearly £25m in new or refurbished facilities, including Woolfson (the new building for Years 3-6), a new School of Music, a completely renovated Sixth Form building and new sports facilities.
 Most recently, the School completed a refurbishment of the senior school library above the Rowland Brown Hall and this is already proving to be a great hit with the pupils.

-The latest project to invest in learning at St Helen’s is the development of a new £5m STEM Centre alongside the existing Science facilities.
-This will see the creation of 4 new Design and Technology labs, a new Science lab and 6 additional classrooms for the Maths department.
-We eagerly await the opening of this exceptional new facility in the Autumn of 2020.
+The latest project to invest in learning at St Helen’s is the completion of a new £5m STEM Centre alongside the existing Science facilities.
+This has created 4 new Design and Technology labs, a new Science lab and 6 additional classrooms for the Maths department.

 Investment in Learning is not just about buildings however; it is at least as important that we invest in our staff and develop them to provide the very best for the pupils at the School.
 The School continues to build its capacity to support those with Special Educational Needs and Disabilities and to invest in providing ever greater support for the counselling and well-being of all pupils.
 We invest heavily in the professional development of our staff, supporting them with internal training opportunities, the sharing of best practice and on external courses.